-If you want to contest a Will, it's vital that you seek legal advice as soon as possible.
-Tees can guide you through the process of making a claim.
+If you have grounds to contest a will, it's vital that you seek legal advice as soon as possible.
+Tees' expert solicitors can guide you through the process of challenging a will.

 There are various reasons why you might challenge someone’s will, listed below.
 You can also read our guide to grounds for contesting a will.

-We have the legal expertise and practical knowledge to help sort out disagreements over a Will.
-Give us a call for a free and confidential conversation and let's talk about how we can help.
+Our wills solicitors have the legal expertise and practical knowledge to help sort out disagreements over a will.
+Give us a call for a confidential conversation and let's talk about how we can help.